-6 places.
-There are no restrictions with regard to available places for students of the Master's degree programmes Business Management, International Economic Policy or Economics, Wirtschaftsinformatik (Business Information Systems), Wirtschaftsmathematik (Mathematics for Economics) and Chinese and Economics as well as China Business and Economics.
+There are no restrictions with regard to available places for students of the Master's degree programmes Business Management, International Economic Policy or Economics, Information Systems, Wirtschaftsmathematik (Mathematics for Economics) and Chinese and Economics as well as China Business and Economics.
 A total of 20 places will be allocated to students of other subjects; should the number of applications exceed the number of available places, these places will be allocated by lot.

-$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$
+Referred to in LPO I (examination regulations for teaching-degree programmes)

-Module title Abbreviation
+Modul e title Abbreviation

 Policy of Taxation 12-M-F1-182-m01

 Module coordinator Module offered by

 holder of the Chair of Public Finance Faculty of Management and Economics

-ECTS Method of grading Only after succ. cor npl. of module(s)
+ECTS Meth od of grading Only after succ. con npl. of module(s)

 5 nume rical grade

 Duration Module level Other prerequisites

 1 semester graduate

-Conten Contents
+Conter Contents